mauricelambert/Win32Hooking/README.md

 This module hooks IAT and EAT to monitor all external functions calls, very useful for \[malware\] reverse and debugging.

 > This module should run in a virtual machine without any EDR because it hook all exported and imported functions.
 Hooks may be detected and EDR can kill the process and removes files.
-Another problem is some EDR injected API, hooking the EDR API can be a problem to run an executable and some API could not be resolved (for example SentinelOne `ntd1l.dll` and `kern3l32.dll`, used to detect very basic shellcode, cannot be resolved as standard library).
+>
+> Some EDR inject DLL in the process and modify some elements to resolve functions by EAT, i wrote a little bypass to run it on a machine with a specific EDR.
+You can probably use it with an EDR but it's not recommended.

 ## Requirements